How to determine the biobased content of materials

 It is important to note that the bio-based carbon content refers only to the fraction of carbon originating from renewable sources, not to the degree of bio-based material in the product as a whole.
 It is thus only an indirect measure of how bio-based the final product is.

 To get information about how bio-based the product is, the total amount of carbon in the product needs to be identified.
-When the percentage of biomass-based carbons of the total carbons is calculated against the carbon content of the end product, information can be obtained about how much of the product is originating from renewable sources.
+When the percentage of biomass-based carbons of the total carbons is calculated against the carbon content of the end product, information can be obtained about how much of the product originates from renewable sources.